Verizon’s 5G Start plan and Verizon’s 5G Do More plan both come with unlimited minutes, texts, and on-device data.

-No matter how many lines are on your plan, the Do More Unlimited plan costs $10 more per line each month than the Start Unlimited plan.
+No matter how many lines are on your plan, the 5G Do More plan costs $10 more per line each month than the 5G Start plan.

 In most areas, serious network congestion is fairly rare.
 However, it can be frustrating for low-priority subscribers to use the internet during periods of congestion.
 Subscribers who value having the best connection at all times can benefit from the Premium Data allotment.

-The Do More Unlimited plan allows a subscriber to get 50% off a Verizon tablet or Jetpack (hotspot device) plan.
-Again, this perk is worth something if you take advantage of it but meaningless for most subscribers.
+The 5G Do More plan allows subscribers to get 50% off a Verizon tablet, smartwatch, HumX, or Jetpack (hotspot device) data plan.
+This perk is worth something if you take advantage of it but meaningless for most subscribers.

-The Do More Unlimited plan also comes with 500GB of storage on Verizon Cloud.
-In my opinion, Verizon Cloud is nearly useless for most people.
+The 5G Do More plan also comes with 600GB of storage on Verizon Cloud.
+However, in my opinion, Verizon Cloud is nearly useless for most people.
 Apple (iOS) and Google (Android) already have good backup solutions.

-Both Verizon’s Do More Unlimited and Verizon’s Start Unlimited plans are relatively expensive.
-If you’re not looking for a premium plan to begin with, I’d encourage you to steer away from Verizon’s unlimited plans altogether.
-For those wanting a premium experience, I think it’s usually worth the extra $10 to get the Do More Unlimited plan.
-While many of the perks that come with the Do More Unlimited plan are nearly worthless, but the Premium Data allowance may be quite helpful.
+Both Verizon’s 5G Do More and Verizon’s 5G Start plans are relatively expensive.
+For those wanting a premium experience, I think it’s usually worth the extra $10 per month to get the 5G Do More plan.

-There are two situations where I think the Start Unlimited plan makes a lot of sense.
+There are two situations where the 5G Start plan makes a lot of sense.
 In many cases, a whole family will get unlimited plans with Verizon even though only some of the family members care about having top-notch cell service.
-If your family is in this situation, it may make sense to put the family members who don’t care about having a top-notch wireless experience on the cheaper Start Unlimited plan.
-Additionally, people who want to be frugal can always begin with the Start Unlimited plan and only upgrade later if they find their experience with the Start Unlimited plan isn’t satisfactory.
+If your family is in this situation, it may make sense to put the family members who don’t care about having a top-notch wireless experience on the cheaper 5G Start plan.
+Additionally, people who want to be frugal can always begin with the 5G Start plan and only upgrade later if they find their experience with the 5G Start plan isn’t satisfactory.